Occupations in Belgium

 • Plumbers

-• Bricklayers and related workers
+• Building and related electricians

 Women’s occupations and men’s occupations